mfrdixon/ML_Finance_Codes/SETUP.md

 ![](resources/env_create.png)

 5. Press Enter to run the command.
 It will take several minutes to complete.
-When it has finished, you will be able to follow the steps below to start the Jupyter notebook server and run the notebooks
+When it has finished, you will be able to follow the steps in the next section to start the Jupyter notebook server and run the notebooks

 \